m416kar98k/macosx-pytorch-gpu/README.md

 PyTorch GPU version is not natively supported on macOS.
-Furthermore, MacBook Pro GT 750M is also dropped due to its cc deficiency.
+Furthermore GT 750M does not support PyTorch GPU version due to its cc deficiency.
 The release is going to build from source in a similar environment and help developers save time from installation.

 ## Why I build for v1.4.0 not further version